 Right now, Raleigh’s favorite thing to do with his “guys” are to dump over the little bucket I keep them in and let them clatter all over our hardwood floors.
 He carries them around the house, and practices putting them back into the bucket.

-He’s nearing 18 months soon, so I’ll probably start pointing out their colors more frequently.
-I’m not sure when kids start to play with matching up colors like that, but I’m sure it’s coming.
+He’s nearing 18 months soon, so I’ll probably start pointing out their colors more frequently now.

-And I still think they are the CUTEST things EVER!
+I think they are the CUTEST things EVER!

 – If you liked this post, I would love if you would share it on Pinterest or Facebook.
 Thanks & xo! –